 Fruit custard, a childhood favorite, a potluck must and a summer essential!
-Fruit custard is a dependable, go to dessert in many South Asian homes as the ingredients are easy to source, it’s quick and can be customized to ones liking.
+A cardamom whipped cream fruit custard is a dependable, go-to dessert in many South Asian homes as the ingredients are easy to source, it’s quick and can be customized to ones liking.
 I make fruit custard quite often especially when I have an abundance of fruit at home.
 Sometimes I focus on only berries or stone fruit but more often I add whatever I have on hand.

 Creamy custard with fresh and crunchy fruit is a refreshing yet combination, perfect for summer desserts & picnics.
 This is another recipe you can have your kids help make.
 They can choose their favorite fruits, have them peel or cut them (depending on their age) while an adult prepares the custard.
 It’s a kid friendly recipe that assures both milk and fruits is consumed by your little ones.

 I like using vanilla custard as it’s a neutral flavor and it compliments most fruits.
 I also like that it’s cream in color so the red and yellow fruits really pop.
 I generally make a big batch as its one of my husband’s favorite treats!
 For a dinner party or small gathering this fruit custard would look beautiful individually served and topped with cardamom whipped cream.
 You could also top it with crushed pistachio or candied walnuts.

 If making ahead, I would layer your serving bowl/dish with the custard first and then the chopped fruits.
 Right before serving you can add the cardamom whipped cream and any nuts if you desire.
 Because of its flexibility and ease in personalizing this dish, it’s a perfect dessert for any party.
 It’s a great way to skip store bought desserts and serve your guests something other then the go to cake or pie.